MaxHe-Ho/prog_assignment_psypy/README.md

 # prog_assignment_psypy

-## important sub-heading: It's a matching pennies game
+## Sub-heading: It's a matching pennies game
+Click [here](https://github.com/MaxHe-Ho/prog_assignment_psypy/blob/master/prog_ass_psypy_mp.py) to get to the main program.

-important details of the game & important details of the program ... and so on
+Important details of the game & important details of the program ... and so on
 ...